 - maple syrup for serving

-- Mix the milk and vinegar in a measuring cup and set aside for 5 minutes (the milk will thicken and sour to the consistency of buttermilk).
+- If you don't have buttermilk, mix the milk and vinegar in a measuring cup and set aside for 5 minutes.

 - Fold 1 cup of berries into the batter gently.

-- Heat a heavy or cast iron skillet / griddle and cook pancakes in melted butter in 1/3 cup amounts over medium heat.
+- Heat a cast iron skillet or other heavy skillet / griddle and cook pancakes in melted butter in 1/3 cup amounts over medium heat.
 Flip when slightly browned around edges and bubbles form at the top.

-- Serve with extra berries and maple syrup.
+- Serve with extra berries and drizzle with maple syrup.